qiime/Topiary-Explorer/user_guide/source/quickstart.rst

    Dialog to color by metadata.

 By default each option for the category will be colored randomly.
 To change this, switch to the Topiary Explorer window.
 The Color Key toolbar on the left is used to choose colors on a per-category basis.
 To change the color for a given value click the small colored box, which will open a the "Pick a Color" window.
 To sort the values, click on the header of the color key toolbar with the name of your new column.
-Choose blue for the RightM3, LeftM3, and AmbiguousM3 values.
+Choose blue for the RightM3, LeftM3, and AmbiguousM3 values, then click the ``Apply Colors`` button.

 .. figure::  _images/choose_colors.png
    :align:   center